Text and photo by Mary L. Peachin

 (Editor note: There is no slide show this month as the jungle and tarpon photos went down with the panga.)

 I didn’t inherit this nickname intentionally.
-Tarpon fishing, I nearly lost my life in shark-infested waters of Costa Rica’s silty Barro Colorado River.
+I nearly lost my life tarpon fishing in the shark-infested waters of Costa Rica’s silty Barro Colorado River.

 On one trip, the weather was somewhat unstable, and feeling frustrated after a day of river fishing, the second day, I asked Juan if we could try to get outside into the ocean.
 I think Juan enjoyed fishing with me, plus he might have been a bit macho.